-Minimally invasive neck surgery is a safer alternative to highly invasive open neck surgery.
-Because of technological advances in the use of endoscopic techniques for spine surgery, risky open neck surgery is no longer the only option for patients who have been unable to achieve relief from neck pain and other symptoms through the use of conservative treatment methods.
-The main difference between the two is that open neck surgery requires overnight hospitalization and a long recovery, while minimally invasive procedures are performed on an outpatient basis and patients are typically back to work and the rest of their normal routine quickly.
+Minimally invasive neck surgery is an effective alternative to highly invasive open neck surgery.
+Because of technological advances in the use of minimally invasive techniques for spine surgery, risky open neck surgery is no longer the only option for patients who have been unable to achieve relief from neck pain and other symptoms through the use of conservative treatment methods.
+The main difference between the two surgeries is that traditional open neck surgery requires overnight hospitalization and a long recovery, while minimally invasive procedures are performed on an outpatient basis.

 Open neck surgery versus minimally invasive procedures